AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 Being the CiC is a lot of fun.
 As the Cannibal in Charge, you control all the basic nuances of the setting.
 You set the scenes which contain all the gameplay, and you control all the horrible things the characters will encounter.
 You have a lot of terrible power at your disposal to make the characters’ lives total chaos.
 However, your job is not necessarily to kill all the other players yourself, as convincing them to kill each other can be just as satisfying, if not more.

 Being the CiC is not as hard as it may sound.
 You just gotta develop a good scenario, and if the players have a good dynamic, then they’ll do most of the work for you.
-As players in ***CC*** have a lot of narrative control, you don’t have to worry about coming up with too many story details.
+As players in Cannibal Contagion have a lot of narrative control, you don’t have to worry about coming up with too many story details.
 Let them take it where they find the most fun, and when they ask you questions about things, just make shit up as you go.

 The keys to being a good Cannibal-in-Charge are: